 Student Ambassadors have a significant impact on fellow students educational experiences as well as their own.
 They help to positively shape the community and the next generation of campus and community leaders.
-In recognition of the dedication and hard work of our outstanding Ambassadors and student organization leaders the Office of Student Development hosts an Annual Student Development Leadership Recognition Luncheon each spring.
+In recognition of the dedication and hard work of our outstanding Ambassadors and student organization leaders the Office of Student Services hosts an annual awards ceremony each spring.

 - Must be currently enrolled in a minimum of 6 credit hours at West Kentucky Community & Technical College.